What Causes Black Women's Hair Loss? Tips to Curb Hair Loss & Encourage Regrowth for African American Women

 If genetics is the cause of your hair loss, you need to focus on keeping your scalp and individual strands clean and moisturized.
 And if styling habits are the culprit, then it's time to switch up those hairstyles and rely on gentler alternatives such as protective styles.
 It’s also important to use organic products made for black women with natural ingredients that won't damage your hair.
 Also, keep in mind that diet plays a role in maintaining strong healthy hair - so make sure you get enough vitamins & minerals from your food sources (or supplements).

 Above all else, though, you need the best hair serum.
-And you needn't look any further than the formulation we've created at Allurium Beauty - for black women, by black women.
+And you needn't look any further than the formulation we've created at Rennora Beauty - for black women, by black women.
 Get yours today and jumpstart your hair journey.